 - External Trigger: Takes one measurement and performs statistical calculation on the result - Internal Trigger: Performs statistical calculation on the value displayed immediately after pressing

-- TRG command executes the same operation. - Grounding the TRIG terminal of the EXT I/O connector executes the same operation.
+- TRG command executes the same operation. - Shorting the TRIG terminal to the ISO_COM of the EXT I/O connector executes the same operation.

 Confirming Statistical Calculation Results